RamiKrispin/R-Ladies-Tunis-Docker-Workshop/02-tidyvarse-fail/README.md

 docker build . -t rkrispin/tidyverse:latest
 ```

 This build will fail, as we did not configurate the `ropos` option, and therefore, the `install.packages` command fail.
-In the following example we will solve it
+In the following next we will solve it